How to apply for admission to a music degree program at USU:

 Where will my audition take place?

 Auditions are held in the Fine Arts Center or Caine Performance Hall on campus.
 Click here for an interactive campus map.
 Parking is available without permit in many campus lots on Saturdays (the day of the week most auditions occur), but please be sure to observe posted parking regulations.
 Logan is easily reached from I-15.
-Take Route 89 (exit 362) if coming from the South, and Route 91 (exit 36) if coming from Idaho.
+Take Route 89 (exit 362) if coming from Ogden or Salt Lake, and Route 91 (exit 36) if coming from Idaho.
 Highway 89 goes directly past the Fine Arts Center just before entering Logan Canyon.

 Can I get a music scholarship if I am not planning on majoring in music?